Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/sutton-signwriting-and-formal-signwriting-through-the-framework/essay.md

 It is to show that a coherent full-path model already exists and can be described clearly enough that later work has to engage it at the right level.

 That distinction also explains why the same evidence problem can be treated differently in different reviews.
 When this entry names uneven adoption or incomplete outcome evidence as open limits, it is not claiming those questions have already been settled.
-When a reviewed source turns limited evidence into broad historical, educational, or comparative conclusions, the problem becomes overreach.
+When a reviewed source turns limited evidence into broad historical, educational, or comparative conclusions, the problem becomes overextension.
 The issue is not whether limits exist.
 The issue is whether the argument admits them or builds past them.

 ## I. Layer identification